1, côte de la Citadelle

 Schedule and rates are subject to change frequently and without notice.
 You should always visit their website or contact them before going.

-Admission fee.
-From June 1, 2014, fees include admission to the new exhibit "Je me souviens" (I remember) and the Hall of Medals in the new regimental museum.
-Adults: $10; Seniors and adult students: $9; Children aged 8 to 17: $5,50; Children 7 and under accompanied by a parent: free.
-Families: $25.
-Fees include taxes and may change without notice.
+Admission: from June 1, 2014, fees include admission to the new exhibit "Je me souviens" (I remember) and the Hall of Medals in the new regimental museum.
+Adults: $16; Seniors and adult students: $13; Children aged 8 to 17: $6; Children 7 and under accompanied by a parent: free.
+Families: $30.
+Fees include taxes.
+In summer, the fee include the Changing of the Guard.

 Closed: December 25 and January, 1.